ChrisKeyber/Collections/README.md

 1. Run in window not terminal (Full program restructed)

-2. Records processing (delete, change etc)
+2. Records processing (search, delete, change etc)

 3.Error codes will have times